creeper00/Fatial-Emotion-Recognization-on-Korean-Emotion/README.md

 ### Frontend
 vue code for result visualization
 1. run backend server in colab
-2. set new ip address(colab backend server) to vue websocket config
+2. set new ip address(colab backend server) to websocket config in `frontend/src/component/MainPage.vue`
 3. run frontend
 4. copy-paste youtube url to frontend form
 5. watch analysis (you should refresh page for next analysis)